2019/20 Woodford Folk Festival

 You must leave your site the way you found it and be mindful of our goal ‘to leave no trace’.

-This bond will be refunded in January if you leave your site in its initial pristine state.
+This bond will be refunded at the end of January 2020 if you leave your site in its initial pristine state.

 The bond will be refunded into the nominated bank account supplied on the online application once stall management staff have inspected your site.